Why IRC Practices are Required in Vermont

 I’m doing renovation or repair work that will disturb lead-based paint.
 What do I need to do?

-If you are a landlord, you can do the work yourself, but you also need to be Vermont Lead-Safe RRPM firm and supervisor licensed.
+• If you are a landlord, you can do the work yourself if you have a Lead-Safe RRPM Firm – Landlord license.
+Find out how to get licensed

 What are lead-safe work practices?
 What types of work practices are prohibited?